MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/launch-settings-app.md

 Use the following URIs to open various pages of the Settings app.

-> Note that whether a settings page is available varies by Windows SKU.
-Not all settings page available on Windows 10 for desktop are available on Windows 10 Mobile, and vice-versa.
-The notes column also captures additional requirements that must be met for a page to be available.
+> Note that a settings page's availability varies by Windows SKU.
+Not all settings pages available on Windows 10 are available on Windows 10 Mobile, and vice-versa.
+The notes column lists any additional requirements for page availability.

 <table border="1">
  <tr>